ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

    etc., tailored to integration testing one or more specific subsystems.
-   Unlike the Core, the Customisations will: 1) be *developed and maintained by individual teams* as needed, 2) be *decentralised* (each team will store their extensions in appropriate locations, likely alongside their tests), and 3) be *dynamic, flexible and easily adaptable* to changes in the SUT.
+   Unlike the Core, the Customisations will: 1) be *developed and maintained by individual teams* as needed, 2) be *decentralised* (each team will store their extensions in appropriate locations, *likely alongside their tests*), and 3) be *dynamic, flexible and easily adaptable* to changes in the SUT.

-3. Surrounding the Extensions is the **Tests** layer, representing the component, integration and system-level tests teams will write to test their SUT.
-The Tests layer is distinct from the Extensions layer because it is hoped that, thanks to the ITH Core and Extensions, teams will be able to write readable, semantic, reusable, and abstract tests.
-The Tests layer may include Gherkin definitions, pytest implementations, test fixtures, and possibly manual Jupyter test notebooks.
-Many tests may reuse the same ITH Extensions.

 Additionally, there is the **Common Extensions** layer, which comprises extensions that may be *useful for multiple teams across SKAO